This pretty alternative to a boring laundry hamper is so fun and unique! Learn how to build a DIY hamper with this step by step tutorial.

 We recommend using painter’s tape to hold your tile pattern in place while it dries.

-Once you’ve completed all 4 sides be sure to clean up mortar by wiping with a damp rag.
+Once you’ve completed all 4 sides be sure to clean up the mortar by wiping with a damp rag.

 You will also probably need to go back and touch up the trim a bit where some tile adhesive got on it.